 Utah Handle (Salt Lake City) Seasonal, ingredient-driven comfort food with shareable plates and a smart Salt Lake dining-room vibe.

-Washington Matt's in the Market (Seattle) Market-driven seafood and city views, with a menu tied closely to Pike Place ingredients.
+Washington Matt's in the Market (Seattle) Market-driven seafood and city views, with a menu closely tied to Pike Place ingredients.

 How to turn the list into a smarter dining plan